Energy-time uncertainty relation from entropy measures: Introduction

 In this work, we expand upon the results obtained in \cite{BIZET2023137636}.
 As observed, the generalized entropies ensuring quantum gravity effects lead to modifications in the uncertainty relation and, consequently, in the algebra between position and momentum.
 Similarly, these entropies are expected to modify the uncertainty relation between time and energy, \eqref{enq.time_energy_uncertainty_relation}.

 The structure of the paper is as follows: In section \ref{sec:Derivation_of_the_energy_time_uncertainty_relation}, we present the derivation of the uncertainty relation between energy and time by introducing a canonical variable called tempus, which is conjugate to energy.
 In section \ref{sec:Modified_entropies_and_the_Generalized_Uncertainty_Principle}, we discuss the origin of non-extensive entropies $S_\pm$ in the domain of Superstatistics and how GUP emerges from them.
-In section \ref{sec:Generalized_energy_time_uncertainty_relation}, we derive the generalized energy-time uncertainty relation by examining the modified commutation relation between the tempus operator and the relativistic effective energy.
-Conclusions are given in section \ref{sec:Conclusions}.
+In section \ref{sec:Generalized_energy_time_uncertainty_relation}, we first derive the the energy-time uncertainty relation from Scardigli's arguments.
+Then, we derive the same uncertainty from non-extensive entropies, by modifying the commutation relation between the tempus operator and energy.
+We present our conclusions in section \ref{sec:Conclusions}.